New and Extended Data Processing of Mars Odyssey Neutron Spectrometer Data: New Data Processing

 The gain of each prism drifts during the duration of the mission, due to degradation over time, high voltage, or temperature variations.
 To determine the gain correction the position of the $^{10}$B neutron capture peak must be identified.
 Unless there are abrupt changes in the prism high-voltage, the peak position is very stable and changes smoothly with time.
 To acquire good statistics on the determination of the peak location, and the shape of the background that is used later, entries within a 10$^{\circ}$ $L_s$ bin were subdivided into 40 subbins.
 The peak location and background parameters were determined on the histograms summed within these subbins, which typically contained approximately 1500 entries.

 The fitting procedure used in this analysis includes 5 steps and is illustrated using Prism 4.
 Steps 1 and 2 (Fig.~\ref{fig:gain2}) follow similarly to what was done in \cite{Maurice2011}; a linear fit in log-log space is performed and then a Gaussian is fit to the rotated data.
-In these steps only part of the spectrum is fit, from a minimum ADC value as determined by the maximum value in log-log space plus an offset (this safely places the minimum fit after the low-channel roll over) to a maximum ADC value of channel 28.
+In these steps only part of the spectrum is fit, from a minimum ADC channel as determined by the maximum value plus an offset (this safely places the minimum fit after the low-channel roll over) to a maximum ADC channel of channel 28.
+The offset was prism- and time-dependent, as the gain of the neutron capture peak varies, with typical values between 1--3 channels.
+The maximum ADC channel of 28 was chosen to be high enough above the peak to ensure a good fit but below a background feature observed at high ADC channels.
 The initial guess for the mean value of the Gaussian fit in Step 2 is determined by finding all the local maxima in the rotated array and requiring that the mean value is not immediately within a certain number of channels to the minimum fit location and of the remaining candidates is selected as the one with the highest counts value.
 This results in a single and most often correct guess for the mean value.
-In Step 3 the Gaussian fit results are used to create an excluded region around the peak of $\pm$3$\sigma$ from the mean, and the linear fit is repeated over the same constrained minimum and maximum ADC fit values in an attempt to improve the linear fit parameters.
+In Step 3 the Gaussian fit mean and sigma are used to create an excluded region around the peak of $\pm$3$\sigma$ from the mean, and the linear fit is repeated over the same constrained minimum and maximum ADC fit values in an attempt to improve the linear fit parameters.
 Step 4 repeats the rotation based on the tuned linear fit and refits a Gaussian to extract tuned Gaussian parameters.
 The tuned Gaussian mean is the peak location and is used to apply the gain correction that lines up all data to have a peak in channel 10.

 The peak positions for the four prisms from the start of the mission through the end of 2017 are shown in Fig.~\ref{fig:gain4}.
 There is a period of approximately 3.5 months during MY 31 (8/4/2012 -- 11/16/2012) that the prism gains are too low and peak values cannot be reliably extracted; this data has been removed.